featherbear/tutoring-unsw-22t1-cs6441/.slidesData/content/week1.md

 {{% note %}}
     Sure we're safe for now, but what about the aftermath?

+    * Bio-hazards?
+    * Water damage?
+    * Sludge?
+    * Water pipes, power lines, infrastructural damage?

+    How will that impact every day life?

+    * No power
+    * Buy bottled water
+    * Toilet paper?
+{{% /note %}}

+---

+> Is anyone at fault?

+> What should have been done better?

+> What does this say about trust?

+{{% note %}}
+Causality, correlation

+Can we trust everything we hear?

+Not only think about the immediate consequences of actions, but the effects

 {{% /note %}}

 {{% /section %}}

 ---

 ### Things To Do